0xariza/1inch-integrator/README.md

 The SDK automatically:
 1. Checks if token supports ERC-2612 permit
 2. Falls back to Permit2 if native permit is not supported
-3. Uses Permit3 for enhanced features when available
-4. Handles signature generation and validation securely
+3. Handles signature generation and validation securely

 ## 📊 API Integration